NativeScript/nativescript-remote-builds/README.md

 1) Create a `.nscloudbuilds.json` file in your app root directory with the following content:
 ```
 {
-    "cloudSyncGithubRepository": "{{a github repository with enable CircleCI integration}}"
+    "cloudSyncGithubRepository": "{{a github repository with enabled CircleCI integration}}"
 }
 ```